-The company has a very limited direct impact on the environment and is not a significant producer of greenhouse gas emissions.
-The company consumed less than 40,000 kilowatt hours of energy in the financial year and is therefore exempt from the streamlined energy and carbon reporting disclosure requirements.
+The Company has a very limited direct impact on the environment and is not a significant producer of greenhouse gas emissions.
+The Company consumed less than 40,000 kilowatt hours of energy in the financial year and is therefore exempt from the streamlined energy and carbon reporting disclosure requirements.

-Directors' Report for the Period from 6 May 2021 to 31 March 2022
+Directors' Report for the Year Ended 31 March 2023